-Miscarriage is very common, and occurs in about one in five pregnancies.
+Miscarriage is very common, and occurs in about one in four pregnancies although there is some evidence to show that it may affect nearly one in three.
 Most happen in the first 12 weeks of pregnancy.

 Recurrent miscarriages are when you lose three or more pregnancies in a row.
 This is uncommon and affects only one in every 100 couples.

 Often no cause can be found for a miscarriage or recurrent miscarriages.
 Most women go on to have a successful pregnancy in the future.

 The most common symptom of a miscarriage is bleeding from your vagina when you’re pregnant.
 This can vary from light spotting to very heavy bleeding and may go on for several days or even weeks.
 There is some evidence that the heavier the bleeding, the greater the risk of an inevitable miscarriage.
 You may also see blood clots or a brown discharge.

 You may have painful cramps in your abdomen (tummy).
 These can spread to your pelvis and back.

 It’s possible that you won’t have any symptoms, especially with a delayed miscarriage, although sometimes there will be a reduction in the symptoms of pregnancy.
 You may only find out that you have had a miscarriage when you go for a routine scan.